Acronyms

 - Finerenone (Kerendia®)

 - Heparin - heparin raises potassium secondarily by inhibiting aldosterone synthesis.
-LMWH does not appear to have the same effect.
+LMWH does not appear to have this effect.
 [13]

 - Penicillin G potassium injection (1 million units contains 1.68mEq of potassium)